surifirstpin/biplus_documentation/docs/Model.md

 > Using BI+ you can maintain multiple models for single project and each of them disclose different data to different users depending on parameters applied in model.

 **Getting Started :**
- Once project is saved you can define your data in model section as shown in below image :
+ Once **project** is saved you can define the data in model section as shown in below image :
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/5f41bf1e6bf7e11e52fb03d555ce35e47060280b/images/model_new.png)